alessandro90/cpputils/README.md

 ### [zip](src/include/cpputils/functional/zip.hpp)/[zip_with](src/include/cpputils/functional/zip_with.hpp)

 `zip` takes an arbitrary values of containers (lvalues) and return a view of the zipped values.
 The shortest container is the limiting one.
-`zip` is a (lazy) range, and therefore support the pipe syntax only as initial value (just like std::vector)
+`zip` is a (lazy) range, and therefore support the transform syntax only as initial value (just like std::vector)

 #### **Example**